kursatkarsli/ObjectFilter/README.md

 Object Filter Package

 # Install

-npm i filteredobject
+npm i filter-objects

 # Usage

-Send an Object and a Key which you want to filter then you will get response of filtered object
+import objectFilter from 'filter-object'

+objectFilter(object, key)

+it will return a filtered object by key